iscloudready/CrateSpace/CrateSpace/README.md

-﻿# InsightOps Monolithic Application - Azure Deployment Guide
+﻿# cratespace Monolithic Application - Azure Deployment Guide

-This guide explains how to deploy the InsightOps monolithic application to Azure as part of Phase 1 (Lift & Shift) of our cloud migration strategy.
+This guide explains how to deploy the cratespace monolithic application to Azure as part of Phase 1 (Lift & Shift) of our cloud migration strategy.

 ## Prerequisites